European Joint Programme on Rare Diseases (EJP RD) Call for Proposals 2021

 Our matchmaking tool will help you find your ideal project partner.

 There will be a two-stage submission procedure for joint applications: pre-proposals and full proposals.
-The call is scheduled to open on early December 2020.

 An independent international Scientific Evaluation Committee will carry out a scientific evaluation according to specific evaluation criteria.